tkskoapps/android-challenge/README.md

     - Indicator of unread/read post (updated status, after post it’s selected)
     - Dismiss Post Button (remove the cell from list.
 Animations required)
     - Dismiss All Button (remove all posts.
 Animations required)
-    - Ignore iPad do it just for iPhone.
-(So the list and the detail view)

 ## Resources